-Set in the beautiful, grassy foothills next to Lake Los Carneros, Goleta’s famed South Coast Railroad Museum teaches adults and children alike about California’s expansive railroading history and the railway technology evolution.
-The museum explores how the Southern Pacific Railroad played a historical role in rural community life across America.
-Goleta Depot, the museum’s central attraction, is a country railroad station house built by the Southern Pacific in 1901.
-Goleta Depot is listed on the National Register of Historic Places, as the completion of the Coast Route joined San Francisco and Los Angeles, which was a major step forward in railway transportation in the early 20th century.
+Set in the beautiful, grassy foothills next to Lake Los Carneros, Goleta’s famed South Coast Railroad Museum teaches visitors about California’s expansive railroading history and the evolution of railway technology.
+The museum explores how the Southern Pacific Railroad played an integral role in rural community life across America.
+Visitors will have ample opportunities to explore the historic grounds and learn about the significance of the railway system.

-Tickets & Admission
+Train Tickets & Museum Admission

 Driving from the south, take Highway 101 North to exit 107 for Los Carneros Road.
 Turn right on N Los Carneros Road and the Railroad Museum will be on your right in 0.3 miles.
 Driving from the North, take Highway 101 South to exit 107 for Los Carneros Road toward Glen Annie Road/Storke Road.
 Turn left onto N Los Carneros Road and at the traffic circle, continue straight to stay on N Los Carneros Road.
 The Railroad Museum will be on the right.
 Parking is available on site.